CyberDiscovery/cyberdisc-bot/README.md

 The bot for the Cyber Discovery Community Discord Server!

 ## Installation
 To test the bot, you will need to setup a custom instance of it running locally.
-First install the dependencies with
+First install the dependencies with pipenv:
 ```
-sudo pip3 install -r requirements.txt
-sudo pip3 install -r requirements-ci.txt
+python3 -m pip install pipenv
+pipenv sync --dev
 ```
+If you don't already have the required Python version (currently 3.7.2) installed, install [https://github.com/pyenv/pyenv](pyenv) before running the above commands.

 Whilst they are installing, head over to [the Discord Developer Portal](https://discordapp.com/developers/applications/) and create an application.
 It needs a name, then go to the bots tab (on the left) and add a new bot.
 For testing purposes, it is best to have the bot private, so uncheck that option.